What influence will sports psychology have on rehabilitation of injuries and the improvement of performance of sports skills?

 Student athletes who take academic classes that focus on psychological skills to improve game performance tend to experience more and achieve more in their sport of choice.
 These athletes demonstrate higher levels of leadership, play with more confidence, peak under pressure, and adjusting to adversity (Levy et al. 2008).

-Sports Psychology is a study of athletes and their behaviors
+Sports Psychology is a study of athletes and their behaviours

 Improves Skill Performance